JaxGaussianProcesses/GPJax/paper.md

 # Wider Software Ecosystem

 From both an applied and methodological perspective, GPs are widely employed in the statistics and machine learning communities.
 High-quality software packages that promote GP modelling are accountable for much of their success.
 Within the Python community, the three most popular packages for GP modelling are GPFlow [@matthews2017gpflow], GPyTorch [@gardner2018gpytorch], and GPy [@gpy2014].
 Despite these packages being indispensable tools for the community, none support integration with a Jax-based workflow.
 On the other hand, BayesNewton [@wilkinson2021bayesnewton] and TinyGP [@dfm2021tinygp] packages utilise a Jax backend.
-However, BayesNewton is designed on top of ObJax [@objax2020github], meaning that integration with the broader Jax ecosystem can be challenging.
+However, BayesNewton is designed on top of ObJax [@objax2020github], making integration with the broader Jax ecosystem challenging.
 Meanwhile, TinyGP offers excellent integration with inference frameworks such as NumPyro [@phan2019composable] but does not yet support inducing points frameworks (e.g., [@hensman2013gaussian]). `GPJax` exists to resolve these issues.
-Furthermore, modern research from the GP literature, graph kernels [@borovitskiy2021matern] and Wasserstein barycentres for GPs [@mallasto2017learning], for example, are supported within `GPJax` but absent from these other packages.
+Furthermore, modern research from the GP literature, graph kernels [@borovitskiy2021matern] and Wasserstein barycentres for GPs [@mallasto2017learning], for example, are supported within `GPJax` but absent from these packages.
 Finally, the Stheno package [@stheno2022bruinsma] supports a Jax backend along with TensorFlow, PyTorch and Numpy.
-Whilst this effortlessly integrates GPs into an extensive Jax workflow, GPJax has the advantage of being a pure Jax codebase, whereas Stheno requires using a custom linear algebra framework.
+Whilst this integrates GPs into an extensive Jax workflow, `GPJax` has the advantage of being a pure Jax codebase, whereas Stheno requires using a custom linear algebra framework.

-For completeness, packages written for languages other than Python include GPML [@rasmussen2010gaussian] and GPStuff [@vanhatalo2013gpstuff] in Matlab.
+For completeness, packages written for languages other than Python include GPML [@rasmussen2010gaussian] and GPStuff [@vanhatalo2013gpstuff] in MATLAB.
 An R port also exists for GPStuff.
 Within Julia, there exists GaussianProcesses.jl [@fairbrother2022gaussianprocesses], AugmentedGaussianProcesses.jl [@fajou20a] and Stheno.jl [@stheno2022tebbutt].

-GP implementations are available in a number of modern probabilistic programming languages such as NumPyro [@phan2019composable], Stan [@carpenter2017stan], and PyMC [@Salvatier2016].
+GP implementations are available in numerous modern probabilistic programming languages such as NumPyro [@phan2019composable], Stan [@carpenter2017stan], and PyMC [@Salvatier2016].

-# External usage
+# External Usage

-Two recent research papers [@pinder2021gaussian] and [@pinder2022street] use the graph kernel functionality provided in `GPJax`.
+Two recent research papers [@pinder2021gaussian] and [@pinder2022street] utilise the graph kernel functionality provided by `GPJax`.

 # Acknowledgments

-GPJax is an open-source project and has therefore benefitted from contributions from the wider community.
-In particular, the contributions by Juan Emmanuel Johnson and Erik Bodin have improved the package.
-Further, the thoughts and advice of the wider GP community have helped shape the package into what it is today.
+As an open-source project, `GPJax` has benefitted from contributions made by the wider community.
+We especially thank Juan Emmanuel Johnson and are grateful for the thoughts and advice from the wider GP community.

 # Funding Statement

 TP is supported by the Data Science for the Natural Environment project (EPSRC grant number EP/R01860X/1).
-DD is supported by the EPSRC funded STOR-i Centre for Doctoral Training (EP/S022252/1) and the ARC Research Hub for Transforming Energy Infrastructure through Digital Engineering (IH200100009).
+DD is supported by the STOR-i Centre for Doctoral Training (EPSRC grant number EP/S022252/1) and the Research Hub for Transforming Energy Infrastructure through Digital Engineering (ARC grant number IH200100009).

 # References